Enhanced Patient Engagement to Improve Patient-Centered Outcomes among Chronic Kidney Disease (CKD)

 The AAKP, Emory University and Kaiser Permanente Georgia have teamed up to develop a Peer Mentorship Program aimed at increasing patient engagement and improving CKD patients’ well-being by exposing them to proven coping strategies for living well with CKD and effective strategies for choosing optimal renal replacement options.

 This project will pair 150 CKD and ESRD patients with trained AAKP Mentors for a 6-month, one-on-one peer mentoring project.
-23-30 Mentors in Georgia (and some remote across the U.S) will each mentor 5-7 CKD/ESRD Atlanta-based patients who are diverse with respect to their clinical severity.
+23-30 Mentors in Georgia (and across the U.S) will each mentor 5-7 CKD/ESRD Atlanta-based patients who are diverse with respect to their clinical severity.

 Projected Program Outcomes